USTech Small

 To capture untapped value streams, organizations are exploring the potential of non-fungible tokens, gaming, and virtual engagement — all of which offer fresh routes to creativity, community-building, and commerce.

-There are more than 500 million monthly active users on Metaverse today, and it is expected to grow at a rate of 140 million new users per year.
+There are more than 500 million monthly active users on the metaverse today, and it is expected to grow at a rate of 140 million new users per year.

 Metaverse is better understood as a new channel of engagement